There are some people in this world that you just can’t please.

 As it turned out, Heather was absolved (naturally) of any wrong-doing & got herself a nice shiner to show for it.

-Yes, I could have placed a little pressure on Investigations to reconsider their decision in light of what transpired, but I didn’t want it to appear that I was exerting undue influence on another area.
+Yes, I could have placed a little pressure on the Investigations mgmt team to reconsider their decision in light of what transpired, but I didn’t want it to appear that I was exerting undue influence on another area.

 In addition, I figured it was a good learning experience for her in terms of being more responsible & maintaining a better work record (instead of having this being the straw that broke the camel’s back).